basil-ahmed/IntroToIM/april12/README.md

 - One interesting thing we found while playing with the Arduino is that the three pairs of pins on the middle (vertically) of one end of Arduino- when any conductor touches one of those pins, the circuit resets itself for some reason.
 Wonder what the use of those pins exactly are.

 #### Final Outcome:

+#### References and Inspiration:
+Arduino to Max/Msp: [YouTube Link](https://www.youtube.com/watch?v=ftDtsSHU2UM)- Inspired that we can change the speeds using knobs, in our case, the potentiometers.